wazo-platform/wazo-doc/source/system/xivo-dird/integration.rst

 Personal contacts
 -----------------

-Here are the list of available attributes of a private contact:
+Here are the list of available attributes of a personal contact:

 * ``id``
 * ``company``